 - You are registered as a sex offender.

 For example, under P.C.
 290(c), the mandatory sex registration provision.

 A prosecutor can prove you guilty to the charge of commercial burglary, as a misdemeanor, under Penal Code section 459.5 if:

 - The crime occurred during business hours, and

-- If you succeed in taking the property from the store, Penal Code section 459.5 specifically states that, “No person who is charged with shoplifting may also be charged with burglary or theft of the same property.”3
+If you succeed in taking the property from the store, Penal Code section 459.5 pc specifically states that

 If you do actually steal merchandise, and you are caught with merchandise valued at $950 or less you may also be charged with shoplifting under Penal Code 459.5.